jinal--shah/packer_base_centos/README.md

 - booking/terraform/
 - payments/terraform/

-Due to time scales there is some repetition in the code.
-The aim would be to split out into a modules so that common code can be shared.
+        TODO: split out common terraform in to modules.

 [WARNING] The terraform state is being stored in S3.
 Before running terraform for the individual servers the remote state needs to be configured and retrieved.

 ```
-$ export tag_environment=perf
+$ export TAG_ENVIRONMENT=perf
-$ export tag_service=enovation
+$ export TAG_SERVICE=enovation

 $ terraform remote config \
   -backend=s3 \
-  -backend-config="bucket=eurostar-terraform-state-${}" \
+  -backend-config="bucket=eurostar-terraform-state-${TAG_SERVICE}" \
-  -backend-config="key=${tag_environment}/vpc.tfstate" \
+  -backend-config="key=${TAG_ENVIRONMENT}/vpc.tfstate" \
   -backend-config="region=eu-west-1" \
   -backend-config="encrypt=true" \
   -backend-config="access_key=AKXXX" \
   -backend-config="secret_key=YYY"
 ```

 [OPTIONAL] Add variables and values to terraform.tfvars file that will be automtically read.
 Otherwise pass in values by exporting or inputing when terraform is run.

 Plan, Build and Update:
 ```